Sydney sets out its stall to rethink the way the city works

 Technology is often viewed as a short-term solution to busіness challenges rather than the longer-term driver of societal change that could determine our perceptions of the future of work.
 I’d love to see Anywhere Working Sydney as the first global city to embrace that mindset.

-More details on WORKTECH Sydney, which takes place on 20-21 March, here
+More details on WORKTECH Sydney, which took place on 20-21 March 2018, here